Read Time: 6 Minutes

 When you are comparing electricity plans, it will pay – literally – to take time to review the plan details, contract terms, and legal copy.
 Energy companies may entice you with a low rate, yet the fine print will reveal that it is a variable rate – that is only applicable when you are in a specific range of kWh usage.
 Also, review the contract term, cancellation fees, and out clauses before signing up for a new plan.

-In many cases, the online website, like energybot.com, that you are using to find a new electricity bill will ask you to upload your most recent electricity bill.
+In many cases, the website you are using to find a new electricity bill will ask you to upload your most recent electricity bill.
 Although this may feel a bit intrusive, it is very pertinent and important to finding and securing the best rate available that day for your business.
 Your energy bill has your business information as well as the data that outlines your monthly energy usage.
-At energybot, we will complete a quick bill analysis to make sure you are signing up for the best plan for your business.
+At Energybot, we will complete a quick bill analysis to make sure you are signing up for the best plan for your business.

 To add, your new energy supplier requires a proof of your energy usage and your electricity bill is the easiest way to meet the requirement.